PlumptonCollege/TeachingWithVirtualReality/README.md

-# VirtualClassroom
+# Teaching with Virtual Reality
-Open access e-learning website for the Virtual Reality in the Classroom project.
+Open access e-learning website for the 2018 Teaching with Virtual Reality research project.
 Supported by the Education &amp; Training Foundation.